learn-co-curriculum/hs-hashketball/README.md

 # Hashketball

+## Overview

+Tomorrow, you'll be learning all about Application Programming Interfaces, or APIs.
+APIs are how applications communicate with each other over the iternet - it's why Yelp can have a Google Map showing restaurant locations and those restaurants can display all of the latest tweets about them on their page.

+Many of the APIs we'll be working with send us data in the form of nested arrays and hashes.
+Being comfortable iterating through nested data structures will make your life WAY easier.

 ## Instructions

-Great news!
-You're going to an NBA game!
-The only catch is that you've been volunteered to keep stats at the game.
+We've gotten a bunch of data from the Yahoo Sports API.
 There is a nested hash in `game_hash.rb` that defines a game, with two teams, their players, and the players stats.

 Using the power of Ruby, and the game hash in `game_hash.rb`, write methods to complete the following: